shrage/atavya/.ai/_core/workflow_patterns.md

    - User-facing changes might need feature documentation and user flows
    - Cross-team changes might need more comprehensive documentation

-During checkpoint conversations, explicitly discuss which documentation needs to be created or updated based on these factors, rather than assuming all documentation types are needed for every work unit.
+During checkpoint conversations, the AI should explicitly propose which documentation needs to be created or updated based on these factors, and the human project manager should approve or modify these recommendations.

 ## Work Unit Management